Mandai Depot: Design

-The depot includes a rail administration building, stabling yards, test track, storage warehouses and maintenance workshops.
-The administration building will house the Operation Control Centre (OCC) and Depot Control Centre (DCC) for the Thomson-East Coast line.
+The depot includes a rail administration building, stabling yards, test track, storage warehouses, maintenance workshops and a fully-equipped gym.
+The administration building will house the Operation Control Centre (OCC) and Depot Control Centre (DCC) for the Thomson–East Coast Line.
 The stabling yards have a capacity for 90 trains, and stabling capacity supplemented by the East Coast Integrated Depot.
 The workshops have the capability of servicing and maintaining 11 trains simultaneously.
 A 66kV substation will be built to support the operation of the TEL.

 The bus depot is situated on the roof of the train stabling yard, and provides parking and maintenance facilities for at least 550 buses for the Sembawang-Yishun Bus Package under the Bus contracting model.